Microsoft to share insights on future data centre challenges at DCD event

 Anticipation is building for the fast approaching DCD>Zettastructure event.

 There is set to be more than 1,500 data center and cloud infrastructure professionals congregating in London, Europe’s biggest colocation market.

 Of course, given the fact large cloud operators continue to aggressively expand their operations throughout Europe, the impact of Britain’s plan to exit the Union will be high on the agenda.

-The conference will also feature debates on the migration of legacy data centres, energy smart innovations to hybrid cloud models, and how the application of advanced technologies such as AI and 5G will usher the industry to a serverless future at the edge.
+The conference will also feature debates on the migration of legacy data centers, energy smart innovations to hybrid cloud models, and how the application of advanced technologies such as AI and 5G will usher the industry to a serverless future at the edge.

-This year Microsoft will be taking centre stage to discuss how they are building and running their global data centre and cloud infrastructure ecosystem – including their insights on the industry’s big challenges ahead.
+This year Microsoft will be taking centre stage to discuss how they are building and running their global data center and cloud infrastructure ecosystem – including their insights on the industry’s big challenges ahead.